Code-Institute-Submissions/Lukyhet-Project_three_AprResub/README.md

     else:
         print('Most selling product is %s' % most_common)`

-Other kind of bugs that was about defining functions.
-It was necessary to double check on the correct definition of functions.
+Other kind of bugs that were detected had to do with validation of input in the functions.
+It was necessary adjust and correct.

-The last bug that appeared was related to the deployment of the app in Heroku, there was an incompatibility between versions of the packagest installes at the requirements.txt file.
+The last bug that appeared was related to the deployment of the app in Heroku, there was an incompatibility between versions of the packagest installed at the requirements.txt file.
 The solution was to run the command:

 `pip3 freeze > requirements.txt`